 Bible Chapters: Abbreviate Bible chapters in news articles: Genesis (Gen.), Exodus (Exod.), Leviticus (Lev.), Numbers (Num.), Deuteronomy (Deut.), Joshua, Judges, Ruth, 1 Samuel (1 Sam.), 2 Samuel (2 Sam.), 1 Kings, 2 Kings, 1 Chronicles (1 Chron.), 2 Chronicles (2 Chron.), Ezra, Nehemiah (Neh.), Esther, Job, Psalm, Proverbs (Prov.), Ecclesiastes (Eccl.), Song of Solomon (Song of Sol.), Isaiah (Isa.), Jeremiah (Jer.), Lamentations (Lam.), Ezekiel (Ezek.), Daniel (Dan.), Hosea, Joel, Amos, Obadiah (Obad.), Jonah, Micah, Nahum, Habakkuk (Hab.), Zephaniah (Zeph.), Haggai (Hag.), Zechariah (Zech.), Malachi (Mal.), Matthew (Matt.), Mark, Luke, John, Acts, Romans (Rom.), 1 Corinthians (1 Cor.), 2 Corinthians (1 Cor.), Galatians (Gal.), Ephesians (Eph.), Philippians (Phil.), Colossians (Col.), 1 Thessalonians (1 Thess.), 2 Thessalonians (2 Thess.), 1 Timothy (1 Tim.), 2 Timothy (2 Tim.), Titus, Philemon, Hebrews (Heb.), James, 1 Peter, 2 Peter, 1 John, 2 John, 3 John, Jude and Revelation (Rev.).

 Churches and Districts: Capitalize as part of the formal name of a building, a congregation or a denomination; lowercase in other uses.
-Do not use Adventist (in print edition) — it is assumed: Omak Church, Omak, Wash.; Omak and Othello churches; Canby/Estacada District; the Adventist Church; the church.
-If a church is within a conference which covers more than one state, or the location is not obvious within the name, a qualifier in parenthesis may be added within the name: Omak (Wash.)
-Church.
+Do not use Adventist (in print edition) — it is assumed: Omak Church, in Omak, Wash.; Omak and Othello churches; Canby/Estacada District; the Adventist Church; the church.
+If a church is within a conference which covers more than one state, or the location is not obvious within the name, add the location: Breath of Life Church in Seattle.

 Courtesy titles: Do not use "Elder" in front of pastor’s names: NOT Elder James Smith, BUT James Smith, pastor.
 Generally we do not list academic or professional degrees in abbreviated form preceding or following a name unless, in the opinion of the editors, the nature of the article demands it for credibility: NOT Dr. John Smith, BUT John Smith, physician.
 Exception: ACCION (Spanish) page.